Responsibilities and Impact

 - Promotes the state’s unclaimed property program in order to return thousands of dollars to Wisconsin taxpayers

-- Serves as Chair of the Board of Commissioners of Public Lands (BCPL):
+- Serves on the Board of Commissioners of Public Lands (BCPL):

 - Annually disburses money back into public schools to fund books and technology (2022 annual disbursement totaled $40.6 million)